2021 World Anti-Doping Code

-Athletes in the new Testing Pool will need to submit Whereabouts information through the World Anti-Doping Agency’s system called ADAMS.
-While these athletes will be required to provide an overnight address and regular training activities, they will not be asked to provide a 60-minute testing window that athletes in the other testing pools are required to provide.
+Athletes in the National Testing Pool will need to submit Whereabouts information through the World Anti-Doping Agency’s system called ADAMS.
+Athletes in this pool will be required to provide an overnight address and regular training activities – they will not be asked to provide a 60-minute daily testing window that athletes in the Registered Testing Pool are required to provide.
 They will not be subject to a Whereabouts Violation.

-Athletes in the new Testing Pool that do not comply with these requirements may be subject to written warnings and/or placement within the Registered Testing Pool.
+Athletes on the National Testing Pool that do not comply may be subject to written warnings and/or placement within the Registered Testing Pool.

 Example: If an administrator or coach excludes an athlete from training or competition because the athlete has reported doping information to Sport Integrity Australia, the administrator or coach may receive a sanction for breaching this new provision.